-The speed, also called bandwidth or throughput, of your Bigleaf service can be tested in a couple ways.
-One way is to simply use an online speed test site.
-Another is to initiate an iPerf test to a remote iPerf server.
+The speed, also called bandwidth or throughput, of your Bigleaf service can be tested in a couple of ways:

 Most web-based speed tests use multiple TCP sessions.
 If a site has multiple WAN circuits with similar throughput (within 50% of each other) test sessions will generally be load-balanced across the similar circuits.
 This can sometimes result in unexpected speed test results:

-To confirm the speed of a single WAN circuit you can unplug all circuits other than the circuit under test.
+To confirm the speed of a single WAN circuit you can either use the speed test diagnostics tool to select a specific circuit, or physically unplug all circuits other than the circuit under test.

-- The Bigleaf system uses about 7% of a circuit's throughput for tunnel overhead.
-In addition, other inefficiencies due to path delay or session header overhead can affect measurements.
+- The Bigleaf system uses about 10% of a circuit's throughput for tunnel overhead.
 If a speed test shows 90% or more of possible throughput, that's generally indicative of a healthy connection.

 - Any background traffic must be accounted for when running a speed test.
 A 10 Mbps circuit will only show a speed test result of around 4 to 4.5 Mbps if there's already 5 Mbps of traffic on it.
 The best way to run speed tests is with the testing device (e.g. laptop) plugged directly into the LAN interface of the Bigleaf router, eliminating any background traffic.